Glossary

 - Free energy

 −k_BT ln gover relative position/orientation coordinates.
-See Distribution Functions. - ROA / VCD — Raman optical activity / vibrational circular dichroism
+See Distribution. - ROA / VCD — Raman optical activity / vibrational circular dichroism

 - Chiroptical vibrational spectra derived from correlation functions of the polarizability / magnetic-dipole responses.
-See Vibrational Spectra.
+See Spectra.